 Program Description

-Massachusetts operates two programs that help elderly state residents remain living in their homes instead of moving into nursing homes.
-These are the Home Care Program (HCP) and the very similar, Enhanced Community Options Program (ECOP).
+Massachusetts operates two programs that help elderly state residents remain living in their homes instead of moving into a nursing home.
+These are the Home Care Program (HCP) and the very similar Enhanced Community Options Program (ECOP).
 Both programs offer care and non-medical supports to individuals in their homes.
 But ECOP is targeted toward individuals with a higher level of care needs.

-Services are intended to help individuals to continue to live in their homes or to help families care for loved ones in their homes.
+Services are intended to help individuals continue living in their homes or to help families care for loved ones in their homes.
 Benefits range from adult day care to home delivered meals to chore services and medication assistance.
 A complete list is available in the Benefits section further down this page.

 Both the HCP and ECOP programs allow for consumer direction of some services.
-This means participating individuals are empowered to select from whom they receive care services instead of state administrators choosing the service providers on the beneficiary’s behalf.
-Under these changes, personal care, home care, and homemaker services can be self-directed.
+This means participating individuals are able to select who administers their care services instead of state administrators choosing the service providers on the beneficiary’s behalf.
 Family members can be hired (and paid) to provide these services so long as the hired individual is not also the participant’s legal guardian or surrogate.

 Eligibility Guidelines